OBOAcademy/obook/10-OntologyMappings/new-term-request-mondo.md

 ### General Recommendations:
 1. New term requests should not match existing terms or synonyms
 1. Write a concise definition in the definition field.
 More info about writing definitions is [here](https://douroucouli.wordpress.com/2019/07/08/ontotip-write-simple-concise-clear-operational-textual-definitions/)
-1. Synonyms - please provide a source/cross-reference
+1. Synonyms - please provide a synonym scope and source/cross-reference
 1. Check OMIM for children classes

+#### Synonym scopes:
+- Exact - an exact match
+- Narrow - more specific term
+- Broad - more general term
+- Related - a word of phrase has been used synonymously with the primary term name in the literature, but the usage is not strictly correct

 ### Formatting:
 1. Preferred term labels should be lowercase (unless it is a proper name or abbreviation)